 Please note: Some of the printed materials and reading lists have not been finalised and therefore you will not be able to see them at this stage but please keep checking for availability.

 There is an attendance hurdle for students in the Prato program.
 This means that students who fail to attend at least 80% of the classes (ie who miss 3 or more classes) will receive a result of 0 N for the unit.
 Students who are unable to meet this requirement due to illness or other exceptional circumstances must make an application for in-semester special consideration.

 Assignment submission dates

-Some units will have a final assignment which will need to be emailed to the relevant academic teaching the unit 4 weeks from the end of the unit.
+Some units will have a final assignment which will need to be submitted via moodle or in some cases emailed to the relevant academic teaching the unit 4 weeks from the end of the unit.
 You do not need to stay in Prato after the end of the unit as long as the assignment is submitted by the due date.